 Most crime scenes have traces that can be important evidence in a crime scene investigation.
 A genetic, chemical or toxicological analysis can play a critical role in an investigation and may lead to a conviction in court.
-The advanced and constantly improved methods for analysing technical evidence make Forensic Science a growing field.
-The Master's Programme in Forensic Science will enable you to meet the increasing need for forensic competence and research, but the knowledge can also be used within many other fields.
+The advanced and constantly improved methods for analysing evidence material make forensic science a growing field.
+The Master's Programme in Forensic Science will enable you to meet the increasing need for academic competence and research, but the knowledge can also be used within many other fields.

 Why this programme?

-The programme gives you in-depth understanding of applications of biomedical knowledge in the legal system.
+The programme gives you in-depth understanding of applications of biological and chemical analyses within the legal system.
 This includes knowledge of medical genetics, criminalistics, forensic genetics, forensic medicine, law, criminology and analytical chemistry.

 During the programme you can expect to:

-learn to independently carry out investigations and apply statistical methods and evaluate your results.
+learn to independently carry out investigations, apply statistical methods and evaluate your results.

 have access to excellent laboratory facilities.

 aquire forensic competence and knowledge about current research.

 The Master's Programme in Forensic Science received the highest possible quality credential in the latest evaluation by the Swedish Higher Education Authority.